vijayvmenon/paper-dropdown-tree-view-search/README.md

 4. Change directory to your local repo and install dependencies with `bower`:

         cd polymer-first-elements
-        bower install

-5. To preview your element, run `polyserve` from the repo directory:
+5. To preview your element, run `polymer serve` from the repo directory:

-        polyserve
+        polymer serve

-    Open `localhost:8080/components/icon-toggle/demo/` in your browser.
-(Note that the path uses `icon-toggle`—the component name listed in this element's `bower.json` file—rather than the actual directory name.)
+    Open `localhost:8080/components/icon-toggle/demo/`  (check the port number from polymer serve command) in your browser.
+(Note that the path uses `icon-toggle` — the component name listed in this element's `bower.json` file—rather than the actual directory name.)

-If you're wondering what `polyserve` does, see [Testing elements with local bower dependencies](https://www.polymer-project.org/1.0/docs/start/reusableelements.html#local-dependencies) in the Polymer docs.